galawaydude/data-place/000 index/stuff about stf.md

 ### The Relations

-Basically everything, that we learnt till now, has to be connected, we basically need to able to solve all the problems related to paging, and for that, we need to actually know how the translation happens from virtual address
+Basically everything, that we learnt till now, has to be connected, we basically need to able to solve all the problems related to paging, and for that, we need to actually know how the translation happens from virtual address to physical address.

+alright so first off, the size of one page should be equal to the size of one frame